-Attracted by a crowd, Mrs. Patrick Reagan, of Homestead, Pa., the other day found that her husband had been crushed under a railroad train.
+Attracted by a crowd, Mrs. Patrick Reagan, of Homestead, Pa., the other day found that her husband had been day found that her husband had been crushed under a railroad train.
 She assisted in removing his bruised body from the tracks and the husband died in his wife's arms.

 The torpedo boat Dupont a few days ago exceeded the best torpedo boat speed yet developed in the United States, proving her to be the fastest boat in the United States navy.
 She demonstrated a speed of over 30 knots.
-Her contract speed was 271⁄2 knots for three bollers.
+Her contract speed was 271⁄2 knots for three boilers.